FAQ: Getting Started as a New Official in the Ohio Valley Region

 What other equipment do I need?

-Additional equipment includes a ball pressure gauge, hand ball pump, line judge flags and a net measuring chain.
+Additional equipment includes a ball pressure gauge, ball pump, line judge flags and a net measuring chain.
 These items are also for sale at clinics, or they can be purchased from various online volleyball stores.

 When are tournaments held in the OVR?